jclement/jclement/contents/articles/2015/gpg-smartcard/index.md

 the command "--edit-key" to generate a subkey for this purpose.
 ```

 Edit the key and add additional UIDs (e-mail addresses) and a photo (optional).
+I add my keybase.io ID at this point.

+I opted for a 200x200 grayscale JPEG for my photo and ran it jpegoptim with <kbd>jpegoptim -strip-all photo.jpg</kbd> to further shrunk it.

 ```
-gpg2 --edit-key 0x2896DB4A0E427716
+$ gpg2 --edit-key 0x2896DB4A0E427716
-gpg (GnuPG) 2.0.19; Copyright (C) 2012 Free Software Foundation, Inc.
-This is free software: you are free to change and redistribute it.
-There is NO WARRANTY, to the extent permitted by law.

 Secret key is available.